raspigam/press-kit/README.md

 # Press Kit

-*This document keeps being refined and added to as we go.*

 The press kit repository contains information clippings (articles) and media files (photos) for publication or to just be informed about our events, plans and achievements.